 mod_rewrite to have the Apache HTTP Server produce the header when redirecting from /old/ to /new/:

 Lastly, I’d also like to stress the importance of testing that your implementation detects and cancels redirect loops.
 If you implement automatic redirect pushing using a method similar to the one I outlined above, It would be most unfortunate to get your server stuck pushing an infinite number of redirects to a client in an newer ending loop.

 Within a few years, I expect that we’ll see most HTTP/2 webservers automatically push the new location along with any redirects they serve.
 (At least within the same origin.)
-It greatly improves performance of redirects and it’s so easy to implement!
+It greatly improves performance of redirects, reduces latency, and it’s so easy to implement!